devplacebr/mailer/README.md

-# MAILER SCHEDULER WITH SQS, SES and Lambda
+# MAILER SCHEDULER WITH SQS and Lambda

 Devplace Template Mailer Helper used for internal (and public) projects.